cuthullu/number-funk/README.md

-#Meal Planner
+#Number Funk

-A meal planner using the mean stack with Angular 2 and docker
+A number game using the mean stack with Angular 2 and docker

 The project consists of three docker modules